jlangch/venice/doc/readme/ext-tomcat.md

-### Access the WebApp
+### 5. Access the WebApp

-From the **PORTS** section copy the URL for port 8080 (its an URL like *https://8080-jlangch-venice-7kxstp3pfji.ws-eu72.gitpod.io/*).
+From the **PORTS** section copy the URL for port 8080.

-This URL can now be put to any local browser to access the WebApp.
+This URL can now be put to any local browser to access the WebApp on the remote Gitpod workspace server.

+The WebApp in the Safari browser:

 <img src="https://github.com/jlangch/venice/blob/master/doc/assets/gitpod/gitpod-repl-tomcat-webapp.png">